What Is Child Support?

 What is Child Support?

-Raising a child doesn’t just take a village — it requires a financial commitment from both parents.
+Raising a child doesn’t just take a village—it requires a financial obligation from both parents.
 Every parent has a legal duty to support their child financially.
-The court considers a number of factors in determining child support: income (including non-traditional income or business ownership), time-sharing, and the expenses necessary to build a bright future.
+Family courts consider a number of factors in the calculation of child support: income (including non-traditional income or business ownership), time-sharing, and the expenses necessary to build a bright future.

 Modifying Child Support Under Maryland Law

-Child support orders aren't set in stone, and as familial circumstances change, support orders can be modified to match.
+Child support orders aren't set in stone, and as familial circumstances change, court-ordered child support agreements can be modified to match.
 A precipitating situational change is required to trigger a modification of child support.
-The courts have a term for this type of trigger: a material change, or a change in circumstance that arises after a child support order has already been entered.
-This means modifications can’t be granted based on arguments already heard in court.
+Family courts have a term for this type of trigger: a ‘material change,’ or a change in circumstance that arises after a child support order has already been entered.
+This means modifications can’t be granted based on arguments already heard in the family court system.

 The following situations would typically meet the “material change” standard: